 Provide readers with new information they’ve never heard before.
 There could be some out-of-the-box suggestions, statistics, or guidance you can give that is unique.

 However, if you’re going to reference a study or an expert’s quote, make sure you have a link back to the original source.
 Do a complete deep dive into topical research, and cover your topic with subtopics and in-depth.

 b) Use A Compelling Title That Draws Them In

 Since titles are one of the first things people see when browsing the web, make yours stand out!

-You can enter the intro paragraph or a bit of a description, and Jarvis will create as many sample headlines as you want to see.
+You can enter the intro paragraph or a bit of a description, and Jasper will create as many sample headlines as you want to see.

 c) Add Videos And Visual Content